zencoder/zencoder-rb/README.markdown

 ### SSL Verification

-We try to find the files necessary for SSL verification on your system, but sometimes this results in an error.
-If you'd like to skip SSL verification you can pass an option in the secondary options hash.
+We will use our bundled SSL CA chain for SSL peer verification which should almost always work without a hitch.
+However, if you'd like to skip SSL verification you can pass an option in the secondary options hash.

 **NOTE: WE HIGHLY DISCOURAGE THIS!
 THIS WILL LEAVE YOU VULNERABLE TO MAN-IN-THE-MIDDLE ATTACKS!**